The Best Drywall Primer for the Money

 - Can I use drywall primer on wood?

 No, you probably need a shellac in our first coat product.
 Most wood will have sap (which will bleed through a simple primer like drywall primer and every coat of paint you put on after that.
 Also, the wood’s tree rings that absorb at different rates (the dark ring vs the light ring).
 Why is that bad?
 The softer ring will expand differently as the primer dries and you will not be left with a smooth surface.
-We use BIN alcohol-based primer, a white shellac, when priming almost all woods.
+We use BIN alcohol-based prime, a white shellac, when priming almost all woods.
 For that, you need rubbing alcohol for clean-up.

 - How long do I have to wait after priming drywall to paint?